idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_moosedocs.md

 ## Update Content

-To allow for the design documentation to be complete, the content [!ac](MOOSE) framework and all modules enabled for an application must be added to the "config.yml" within the application "doc" directory.
+To allow for the design documentation to be complete, the content of the [!ac](MOOSE) framework and all modules enabled for an application must be added to the "config.yml" within the application "doc" directory.